 “It’s a great time to buy a boat,” is something heard often these days.
 But why?
-I put this question in front of an informal panel of boating experts—Bill Walzack and Chris Buchheister of Walzack Yacht Brokerage Service; Jeff Truesdale, general manager of Clarks Landing; and Jennifer Richards, of Hinckley—and they all agreed.
+I put this question in front of an informal panel of boating experts—Bill Walczak and Chris Buchheister of Walczak Yacht Brokerage Service; Jeff Truesdale, general manager of Clarks Landing; and Jennifer Richards, of Hinckley—and they all agreed.
 It is a great time to buy a boat.

 Picking the Perfect Platform.